murrain/handbook/team-empowerment/onboarding.md

 Our shared goal is to complete all action items in your Onboarding Checklist by the end of your first week at Aptible unless otherwise noted.
 Beyond your Onboarding Checklist, there are a few other tasks to work through during your first week, outlined here.
 * Meet with your manager to discuss your initial projects and areas of focus and/or your 30/60/90 plan.
 Create your first story in Shortcut from your projects or areas of focus.

-* Watch 1-2 recent All Hands calls (command + F search "All Hands" in [Gong](https://app.gong.io/home?workspace-id=2632804425585962651)).
+* Watch 1-2 recent All Hands calls in [Gong](https://app.gong.io/calls?workspace-id=2632804425585962651&query-id=1992243576695063550).
 Decks are linked out from the event details of the bi-weekly recurring event in Google Calendar.

 * Watch the current product overview (on the Aptible [homepage](https://www.aptible.com/)) and new [Anycloud product demo](https://www.loom.com/share/cc572e181992499d81f77f23611e072c) to familarize with the current state and future vision of Aptible.